List of EastEnders characters introduced in 2022: Felix Baker

-Felix Baker, played by Matthew James Morrison, made his first appearance in summer 2022.
+Felix Baker, played by Matthew James Morrison, made his first appearance on 7 July 2022.
 He is the son of Avery Baker (Omar Lye-Fook) and the half-brother of Finlay Baker (Ashley Byam).
-The character and Morrison's casting were announced on 6 June 2022.
+The character and Morrison's casting were announced on 6 June 2022 as an extension to the established Baker family.
 Felix is described as "quick with a witty retort" and will throw himself into life in Walford, but his quick-wit and frank honesty could get him into trouble.
 Of his relationship with his brother, the BBC said that "despite being the complete opposite of each other, Felix and Finlay present a united front and always have each other's backs".
 Executive producer Chris Clenshaw said of the family: "The Baker Family bring a fresh, fierce, fun and exciting energy to the Square.
 Felix and Finlay are two very different firecrackers and, yes, these brothers fall out, take the mick and challenge each other, but none of that compares to their unswerving love and loyalty they have for one another.
 They may be charming young men, full of sass, swagger and strength but these brothers are Bakers and, like their father, Avery, have their own unique way of surviving.
-Omar, Matthew and Ashley all bring star quality to EastEnders and we’re excited to see them bring Avery, Felix and Finlay to life.
+Omar, Matthew and Ashley all bring star quality to EastEnders and we're excited to see them bring Avery, Felix and Finlay to life.
 The Baker family are the just the start of some new faces landing in Walford later this year – so watch this space…" Of his casting, Morrison said, "It's an honour to be a part of such a legendary show that I grew up watching.
 It hasn't quite sunk in yet, and I don't think it ever will.
 I'm having a ball getting to grips with Felix and cannot wait for you all to meet him!"